Re Bristol South-East Parliamentary Election: Verdict

-Justices Gorman and McNair delivered their verdict, which took two hours to read out.
+Mr Justice Gorman and Mr Justice McNair delivered their verdict, which took two hours to read out.
 During it they praised Benn for "the magnificent way he had presented his case".
-However, they found the election of Benn to be undue, as he had succeeded his father as Viscount Stansgate and thus was disqualified from being elected as a hereditary peer.
+However, they found the election of Benn to be undue, as he had succeeded his father as Viscount Stansgate and thus, as a hereditary peer, was disqualified from being elected to the House of Commons.
 They stated that a hereditary peerage was "an incorporeal hereditament affixed to your blood and annexed for posterity".
 They made their judgement in favour of St Clair as because the voters knew that Benn was disqualified during the election campaign, their votes were to be treated as being "thrown away" as they had been given notice by St Clair of Benn's ineligibility.
 Benn's attempts to renounce his title were stated as being too technical for voters to have easily understood.
 As a result, St Clair was elected in place of Benn.